microsoft/PythonProgrammingPuzzles/puzzles/README.md

             tot = sum(live)
             if {z * len(live) - tot for z in live} == target:
                 return t + 1 == period and tot != init_tot

+    def sol(period=4):
+        """
+        Find a "spaceship" (see https://en.wikipedia.org/wiki/Spaceship_%28cellular_automaton%29 ) in Conway's Game of Life see https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life with a certain period
+        """
     ```
     0 hand-written solutions